belzecue/BimDav_godot-rollback-netcode/README.md

 This addon is implement as an editor plugin.

-If you've never installed a plugin before, please see [official docs on how to install plugins](https://docs.godotengine.org/en/stable/tutorials/plugins/editor/installing_plugins.html)
+If you've never installed a plugin before, please see the [official docs on how to install plugins](https://docs.godotengine.org/en/stable/tutorials/plugins/editor/installing_plugins.html)

 However, the sort version is:

-1. Copy `addons/godot-rollback-netcode` directory from this project copied into your Godot project *at the exact same path*, that is `addons/godot-rollback-netcode`.
+1. Copy the `addons/godot-rollback-netcode` directory from this project into your Godot project *at the exact same path*, that is `addons/godot-rollback-netcode`.

 2. Enable the plugin by clicking **Project** -> **Project settings...**, going